 In California, the Department of Fair Employment and Housing (DFEH) will investigate claims of discrimination.
 However, the employee can choose to receive a Notice of Right to Sue from the DFEH and file a lawsuit.
 It is extremely important to speak to an employment attorney about when you have to notify the DFEH and other administrative agencies such as the U.S. Equal Employment Opportunity Commission (EEOC) before filing a lawsuit.
 In certain cases, if there is a failure to notify the DFEH, EEOC or another administrative agency within a certain time period, the employee will effectively waive their right to sue their employer in court.

-An employer cannot use their position of power and dominance to sexually harass and assault their employees.
+An employer cannot use their position of power or authority to sexually harass and assault their employees.
 Sexual harassment violates both state and federal law.
-Unfortunately, it seems that not a day goes by that the news reports on another high-profile sexual harassment case where victims are being mistreated in a variety of ways.
-For many of reasons, victims of sexual harassment don’t often feel comfortable bringing their claims forward due to fear of retaliation, embarrassment, or not having an advocate on their side.
-For this reason, many sexual harassment claims go unreported in California and across the United States each year.
+Unfortunately, every day we see news reports about another high-profile sexual harassment case where victims are being mistreated or unheard.
+Victims of sexual harassment rarely feel comfortable bringing their claims forward due to fear of retaliation, embarrassment, or lack of support.
+In short, they don’t have an advocate on their side.
+This is why many sexual harassment claims go unreported in California and across the United States each year.
 But we hope to change that.
 If you have been a victim of sexual harassment, we are here to fight aggressively on your behalf to make sure the perpetrators are held accountable for their actions.

 The California Fair Employment and Housing Act (FEHA) outlines several categories of harassment based on sex.
 If your employer harasses you based on your gender, sex, pregnancy, childbirth, and other medical conditions, you can be protected by FEHA.
 FEHA goes on to further define sexual harassment: